A Decade of Testing and Resilience

 Firms should continue to protect critical data through replication and backup, as well as prioritise testing strategies that allow for adherence to established recovery objectives (i.e., recovery time and recovery point objectives).

 Approximately 97% of respondents reported that their firms have the capability today to recover critical data within their recovery time and recovery point objectives under normal circumstances.

 Ransomware and general cyber insurance are widespread

-Does your organization have cyber insurance?
+Does your organisation have cyber insurance?

 As shown in the graphic, 90% of firms have a form of cyber insurance -- 49% have ransomware cyber insurance, while another 41% have general cyber insurance that would cover business interruptions.

 While cyber insurance does not protect firms completely in all instances, it is a risk transfer strategy that could be implemented and maintained over time.

 Do you have the capability to bare-metal restore your critical business functions?

 Although responses varied by type of institution, many respondents (90%) indicated that their organisations have the capability to bare-metal restore critical business functions in the event of a cyberattack.

 An active defense — including assessment exercises, threat hunting and tabletop exercises —can improve any organisation’s ability to quickly detect and react to evolving cyber threats.
 The following recommendations are based on the lessons learned from Quantum Dawn VI.